You’ve likely heard of inflammation before – it seems to be on every health-food label these days.

 Inflammation is marked by increased blood flow (the swelling), capillary dilation (the redness), and an increase or infiltration of immune cells to the area.
 These cells go to work killing invaders and repairing the damage.

-You might be thinking – wait, I thought inflammation was a bad thing!
+You might be thinking – wait, I thought it was a bad thing!

 Inflammation is essential in the short term – you’ve got to fight the bad guys off.
-But excessive or chronic inflammation is often maladaptive for health.
+But excessive or chronic instances are often maladaptive for health.

 A chronic low-grade inflammatory state is a feature of many chronic conditions, such as metabolic syndrome, non-alcoholic fatty liver disease (NAFLD), type 2 diabetes mellitus, and cardiovascular disease.

 In patients facing these diseases, addressing their chronic inflammation improves their state.

 It’s apparent that chronic inflammation – instances that last for a long time – is not beneficial.
 So how does it come about in the first place?

 You guessed it – gut health plays a role.

 Gut flora impact inflammation through a complex interplay between microbiota and the host’s immune system.